jkeohan/react-theknot/README.md

 ![Products Section](https://i.imgur.com/ISNryqG.png)

-The entire section is using one large block of static HTML to render all of the content and structured as `ul > li`
+The entire section is using one large block of static HTML to render all of the content and structured as **ul > li** with each product being it's own **li**

 ```html
 <ul>